httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 To facilitate signature validation, the `Signature-Input` field value MUST contain the same serialized value used in generating the signature input string's `@signature-params` value.

-It is RECOMMENDED that the `Signature-Input` HTTP field be included as a header, though it is possible to include it as a trailer to facilitate signing a message after its content has been processed by the signer.
+The signer MAY include the `Signature-Input` field as a trailer to facilitate signing a message after its content has been processed by the signer.
+However, since intermediaries are allowed to drop trailers as per {{SEMANTICS}}, it is RECOMMENDED that the `Signature-Input` HTTP field be included only as a header to avoid signatures being inadvertently stripped from a message.

 Multiple `Signature-Input` fields MAY be included in a single HTTP message.
 The signature labels MUST be unique across all field values.

 ## The 'Signature' HTTP Field {#signature-header}

 The `Signature` HTTP field is a Dictionary Structured field {{!RFC8941}} containing one or more message signatures generated from components within the HTTP message.
 Each member's name is a signature identifier that is present as a member name in the `Signature-Input` Structured field within the HTTP message.
 Each member's value is a Byte Sequence containing the signature value for the message signature identified by the member name.
 Any member in the `Signature` HTTP field that does not have a corresponding member in the HTTP message's `Signature-Input` HTTP field MUST be ignored.

 ~~~ http-message